developerJai/Razarpay_payment_gateway_ruby/README.md

-# Razarpay Payment Gateway Integration
+# Razorpay Payment Gateway Integration

 This codebase is interacting with the Razorpay API.
-This projects explains how to use Rozerpay Payment Gatewat in our Rails Application.
+This projects explains how to use Razorpay Payment Gatewat in our Rails Application.

 ## Required dependencies: